The Literacy Olympics is a five-week program for students entering grades 2-5.

-The Learning Olympics is designed and created by an experienced elementary teacher with the goal of achieving measurable academic growth for every child heading into the school year.
+The Literacy Olympics is designed and created by an experienced elementary teacher with the goal of achieving measurable academic growth for every child heading into the school year.
 Every student will leave the program with updated academic assessments and a variety of individualized games/activities to play at home.

 Parents Take Control of Your Children’s Education